 Sustainable CT encourages regional collaboration and other forms of partnership.
-For every action, please complete the "partners" box in your submission, indicating the name(s) of any municipalities and/or organizations you partnered with (if any) and a brief description of your municipality's role.
-For additional information, please see the Partners Guidance Document.
+For every action, please complete the "Partners" box in your submission, indicating the name(s) of any municipalities and/or organizations you partnered with (if any) and a brief description of your municipality's role.
+If you collaborate with other municipalities, each community will receive points.
+For additional information, please see the "Partners Guidance Document".